Integer Lattice Gas with a sampling collision operator for the fluctuating Navier-Stokes Equation: The Sampling Lattice Gas Algorithm

 which, not being a conserved quantity, is the only moment that is allowed to change over the course of a local collision step.
 Each combination of these three moments fully describes a unique occupation state $\{n_i\}_l$, as Eqs. (\ref{eqn: N D1Q3}), (\ref{eqn: J D1Q3}), and (\ref{eqn: Pi D1Q3}) can be inverted to recover our system's occupation numbers,

 Thus, we can redefine $P^0(\{\hat{n}_i\}_l; \{n_i\}_l)$ in terms of $N$, $J$, and $\pi$ as $P^0(\hat{N},\hat{J},\hat{\pi}; N, J, \pi)$, or the probability of finding a system in a state with moments $\hat{N}$, $\hat{J}$, and $\hat{\pi}$ after a collision given a pre-collision state with moments $N$, $J$, and $\pi$.
 We can then simplify this representation, as our conservation rules state that $\hat{N}=N$ and $\hat{J}=J$.
-Furthermore, because we are assuming that the system is in local equilibrium when described by this distribution, we know that $\hat{\pi}$ does not depend on the pre-collision $\pi$-value.
-The probability distribution for our ensemble can then be written as $P^0(\pi; N, J)$, which is the equilibrium probability of finding the system in a post-collision state with a $\pi$-value of $\pi$, given a pre-collision system with conserved moments $N$ and $J$, and an arbitrary initial value for $\pi$.
+Furthermore, because we are assuming that the system is in local equilibrium when described by this distribution, we know that $\hat{\pi}$ does not depend on the pre-collision $\pi$ value.
+The probability distribution for our ensemble can then be written as $P^0(\pi; N, J)$, which is the equilibrium probability of finding the system in a post-collision state with a $\pi$ value of $\pi$, given a pre-collision system with conserved moments $N$ and $J$, and an arbitrary initial value for $\pi$.

 We now derive the particular probability distribution that recovers the integer lattice gas results obtained by Blommel and Wagner.
 In local equilibrium, this distribution must be invariant under collisions.
 By using Blommel and Wagner's algorithm as a basis, we restrict the possible collisions of our system to only involving pairs of particles.
 These collisions conserve momentum, and their equilibrium ensemble must be stationary over each collision.
-Thus, we can look at the equilibrium distribution that corresponds to Blommel and Wagner's algorithm as the effect of many individual two-particle collisions.
+This restricts us from altering states where two selected particles are moving in the same direction, such as $\{1,1\}$, where changing the velocity of the particles would violate momentum conservation in 1D systems.
+Since we are using momentum space to track the collision, any collisions that do not alter the $\pi$ value of the system have no effect, an example being $\{ 1,-1\}\to\{-1,1\}$.
+There are only four two-particle collisions for a D1Q3 system that alter the $\pi$ value: two that increase the $\pi$ value by two and two that decrease it by two,